SpiderLabs/Responder/README.md

 - WPAD rogue transparent proxy server.
 This module will capture all HTTP requests from anyone launching Internet Explorer on the network.
 This module is higly effective.
 You can now send your custom Pac script to a victim and inject HTML into the server's responses.
 See Responder.conf.
 This module is now enabled by default.

+- Analyze mode: This module allows you to see NBT-NS, BROWSER, LLMNR requests from which workstation to which workstation without poisoning any requests.
+Also, you can map domains, MSSQL servers, workstations passively, see if ICMP Redirects attacks are plausible on your subnet.

 - Responder is now using a configuration file.
 See Responder.conf.

 - Built-in POP3 auth server.
 This module will collect POP3 plaintext credentials